Skip to content

 Build citations

 Citations are little listings on business directory websites (BBB, YellowPages, CitySearch, etc.) and so-called Web 2.0 (Yelp, Facebook, etc.) that typically contain your company’s Name, Address and Phone or “NAP”.
-Google references many of these (usually quite terrible) websites to additionally verify that the company is consistently and reliably stating who they say they are.
+Google references many of these (usually quite terrible) websites to verify that the company is consistently and reliably stating who they say they are.

 Sadly, it’s important that your business is included in these citation sources and that the essential information is consistent across the web so that Google reckons your company is more credible.